O.C. Tanner (company)

 O.C.
-Tanner Company is an employee recognition company based in Salt Lake City, Utah.
-The company maintains offices in Canada, England, Singapore, Australia, and India, and is one of the largest manufacturers of retail and corporate awards in the United States.
+Tanner Recognition Company is an employee recognition software and custom awards company based in Salt Lake City, Utah.
+The company maintains offices in Canada, United Kingdom, Singapore, Australia, and India, and is one of the largest manufacturers of corporate awards in the United States.
 The company made the medals for the 2002, U.S.-hosted Winter Olympics.
+The company has developed software technology to pair with its existing industrial technology, providing employee experience and recognition software.

+Overview

+O.C.
+Tanner has expanded from a manufacturer of custom awards into a provider of software-based employee recognition.
+The company offers a cloud-based platform, Culture Cloud (SaaS), which includes tools for service awards, performance recognition, and peer-to-peer appreciation.
+This platform integrates with workplace systems such as Workday, Microsoft Teams, and Slack.
+Culture Intelligence is the company’s AI engine that identifies trends in organizational culture and recognition behaviors, then provides suggestions for improving team and individual performance.

+The company was named the inaugural “Evergreen Company of the Year” by Tugboat Institute and has been named to the Fortune 100 Best Companies to Work For list.

+O.C.
+Tanner Institute

+The O.C.
+Tanner Institute is a research division of the company that specializes in employee recognition and workplace culture.
+In addition to custom research projects, the Institute conducts studies on organizational trends in its annually published Global Culture Report and State of Employee Recognition Report.

 History

 O.C.
 Tanner was founded by Obert C. Tanner in 1927.
 The company started off by selling class rings and pins to high school and college graduates.

-In 1981, the company benefited directly from a addition in the Economic Recovery Tax Act of 1981, which increased the tax deduction on employee recognition awards.
-These benefits were still in place as of 2018.
+The industry benefited directly from an addition in the Economic Recovery Tax Act of 1981, which increased the tax deduction on employee recognition awards.
+The company’s Canadian office opened in 1982.